teiesti/anthem-next/res/manual/src/verify.md

 TODO

+Renaming private predicates.
+Replacing placeholders

+Verifying P amounts to confirming that the program implements the specification under the assumptions of the user guide, (universal direction)

+To verify that P posesses a certain property expressed by S, set the direction to backward

 ### Answer Set Equivalence
 Answer set equivalence (which asserts two programs have the same answer sets) is a special case of external equivalence.